Lucg/push-plugin-unity/README.md

 	InfobipPush.UserId = "userId";

-Only on `iOS` if setting of userId was successful operation, `InfobipPush.OnUserDataSaved` will be called, which you can implement:
+If setting of user ID was successful operation, `InfobipPush.OnUserDataSaved` will be called, which you can implement like the following:

 	 InfobipPush.OnUserDataSave = () => {
-            ScreenPrinter.Print(("IBPush - User data saved"));
+            // Your code goes here
         };

-  If the setting of userId wasn't susccessful you can use the following code to get error codes:
+  If the setting of userId wasn't successful, `InfobipPush.OnError` delegate will be invoked, which you can hook on like this:

-    InfobipPush.OnError = (errorCode) => {
+    InfobipPush.OnError += (errorCode) => {
-            ScreenPrinter.Print(("IBPush - ERROR: " + errorCode));
-        };
+            // Handle error represented with 'errorCode' integer parameter };

 All error codes are described in Error Code chapter.

-In order to get userId use the following code:
+In order to get user ID use the following code (`UserId` field getter):

 	string userId = InfobipPush.UserId;

 #### Device Id

-Device Id is unique device identifier in the Infobip Push system, for one application it will be generated only once.
+Device Id is an unique device identifier in the Infobip Push system.
 It can be used to send push notifications to a specific user.

 To get it, use the following property: